-- Sometimes babies who spend time in an NICU have difficulty calming themselves, so the use of a soother is a good calming strategy.
+Sometimes babies who spend time in an NICU have difficulty calming themselves, and the use of a soother can be a good calming strategy.

-- Sucking on a soother has been shown to be an effective strategy that will calm and keep the baby calm.
+Sucking on a soother has been shown to help babies calm down and stay calm.

-- When a baby is calm, this helps the baby learn about their environment and their caregivers.
+When a baby is calm, this helps babies learn about their environment and their caregivers.

-Lots of tummy time will increase the strength of the abdominal and shoulder muscles.
-This will help the gross motor skills such as sitting, crawling and eventually walking.
+Lots of tummy time will increase the strength of the abdominal (‘tummy’) and shoulder muscles.
+This will help with future skills such as sitting, crawling and eventually walking.
 For more information on how to do ‘Tummy Time’ with your baby, please see our ‘Tummy Time’ video!